KondaveeteChennakesava/life-skills-track-exercises/SOLID_Principles.md

 ## Dependency Inversion Principle

-High-level modules should not depend on low-level modules.
+* High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-Abstractions should not depend on details.
+* Abstractions should not depend on details.
 Details should depend on abstractions.

-The interaction between high-level and low-level modules should be though of as an abstract interaction between them.
+* The interaction between high-level and low-level modules should be thought of as an abstract interaction between them.

 <pre>
 <code>